-Twitter combusts as the New York Knicks trade All-star Kristaps Porzingis
+Twitter combusts as the New York Knicks trade all-star Kristaps Porzingis

 What a day.

 The NBA trade deadline is just a week away, closing on Feb.
 7 at 3 p.m.
 ET.
-That means there is still plenty of time for NBA Twitter to melt down again, especially considering the looming threat of Anthony Davis being traded from New Orleans.
+That means there's still plenty of time for NBA Twitter to melt down again, especially considering the looming threat of Anthony Davis being traded by New Orleans.

 Best Super Bowl TV deals: Buying a new TV for the big game?
 These are your best choices.